 Overview

-LBG companies (or CLG) are the most common type of company used when setting up a charity in Australia.
+Company limited by guarantee (CLG) are the most common type of company used when setting up a charity in Australia.
 They do not have share capital, cannot issue shares therefore no person can acquire a controlling interest, cannot pay dividends and each member is only entitled to a single vote.

-Patricia Holdings offers two types of LBG constitutions – both satisfying the requirements to register with the Australian Charities and Not-for-profits Commission (ACNC) and also meet the general requirements for gaining Deductible Gift Recipient (DGR) endorsement with the ATO.
+Both types of Company Limited by Guarantee constitutions Patricia Holdings provides can satisfy the requirements for the company to register with the Australian Charities and Not-for-profits Commission (ACNC) as a charity and also meet the general requirements for gaining Deductible Gift Recipient (DGR) endorsement with the ATO for tax concessions.
+However, the Special purpose constitution is more advisable for this purpose.

 Please refer to the Help Centre to read more about Limited by Guarantee companies and information to help you decide which constitution is right for you.